madeleinevarda/RowHealth_analysis/README.md

 * **Click through Rate:** The percent of people who see a campaign and click on the associated link.

-## Click Through
+## Click Through and Cost per Click

-## Signup Rate
+## Signup Rate and Cost

-* The Health Awareness Campaign was most successful in terms of overall signups (3,727).
-It consisted of two initiatives, "Healthy Living" with a 3.72% signup rate and 3,279 signups, and Product Promotion inititiative with a 0.82% signup rate and 266 signups.
+* The Health Awareness Campaign was most successful in terms of overall signups (3,727), with the "Healthy Living" initiative driving this success through its impressive 3.72% signup rate and 3,279 signups.
+The campaign also included a "Product Promotion" initiative, which had a notably lower signup rate of 0.82% and 266 signups.
-*
-*
-* More resources should be strategically allocated to this successful campaign.
-* Golden Years Program Concerns: This campaign is performing extremely poorly with a near-zero 0.01% signup rate, only 23 signups, and the highest cost at 124.1.
-The program either needs immediate radical restructuring or should be completely eliminated due to its ineffectiveness.
+* Golden Years Security campaign is performing extremely poorly with a near-zero (0.01%) signup rate, only 23 signups, and the highest cost per signup at $124.
+The second highest cost per signup is 61% lower.
-* Post-Pandemic Health Consciousness: Compare Health Coverage and Healthy Living campaigns dominate post-pandemic signup metrics, suggesting a potential shift in public attitude where people are more consciously caring about their health following the global COVID-19 pandemic.
+* While the overall Healthy Living campaign shows promise with a high 28% signup rate, its inititatives reveal significant variability.
+The Policy Information inititatives has a modest 0.46% signup rate, Health Tips at 0.22%, and most notably, the Offer Announcement has 0 signups despite 281,960 impressions.
-* Seasonality Impact: Almost all campaigns experienced a significant signup spike in April 2020 during the peak of COVID-19, with some campaigns like Tailored Health Plans and Preventative Care Plans showing additional high peaks in subsequent months, potentially correlating with different COVID strains and healthcare concerns.
+* Almost all campaigns experienced a significant signup spike in April 2020 during the peak of COVID-19, with some campaigns like Tailored Health Plans and Preventative Care Plans showing additional high peaks in subsequent months, potentially correlating with different COVID strains and healthcare concerns.

-## Cost per Signup

 ## Claims Rate